Reduction along strong Dirac maps: Introduction

-\textbf{Outline.} In Section \ref{first} we recall some background on Dirac manifolds and we review the technical conditions required for pushing forward Dirac structures along quotient maps.
-In Section \ref{second}, we introduce reduction levels and generalized reduction levels, and we prove our main theorem on Dirac reduction.
-We end this section by giving many familiar examples of reduction procedures in Poisson, quasi-Poisson, and Dirac geometry that fit into this framework.
+In Section \ref{first} we recall some background on Dirac geometry, including strong Dirac maps and quasi-Poisson spaces.
+We also review some technical conditions under which a Dirac structure can be pushed forward along a quotient map.

+In Section \ref{second} we introduce the notion of a reduction level, and we prove our main theorem on Dirac reduction.
+We end this section by giving many familiar examples of reduction in Poisson, quasi-Poisson, and Dirac geometry that fit into the framework of the main theorem.

-In Section \ref{third} we show that products of Dirac realizations can be reduced along the diagonal using a fiber product construction.
-This gives a Dirac interpretation for the reduction of the fusion product of two quasi-Poisson manifolds, as well as for the universality constructions which appear in symplectic and quasi-Hamiltonian implosion.
+In Section \ref{third} we show that products of strong Dirac maps can be reduced along the diagonal.
+We use this perspective to give Dirac interpretations of several reduction procedures in Poisson and quasi-Poisson geometry, including the quasi-Hamiltonian reduction of a fusion product.

-In Section \ref{qpsec} we apply these results to the quasi-Poisson framework.
-We develop multiplicative analogues of Whittaker reduction and of the Moore--Tachikawa varieties, as well as a procedure for quasi-Poisson reduction by a subgroup.
-In Section \ref{fifth}, we give an interpretation of our results in terms of shifted symplectic geometry, and use this to extend the main result to quotients by subgroupoids which are not necessarily source-connected.
+In Section \ref{qpsec} we apply our results to the quasi-Poisson framework to define multiplicative analogues of a number of constructions in geometric representation theory.
+We introduce multiplicative versions of Whittaker reduction and of the open Moore--Tachikawa varieties.

-\textbf{Acknowledgments.} During the completion of this work, A.B. was partially supported by a National Science Foundation MSPRF under award number DMS--1902921.\\
+In Section \ref{fifth} we give a global counterpart of our main result in the case when the strong Dirac map is a presymplectic realization.
+This extends our main reduction theorem to quotients by groupoids which are not necessarily source-connected.
+We also explain how these results can be interpreted in terms of shifted symplectic geometry.